-- All subjects listed above have a unit value of one except for the two-unit project.
-A one-unit subject is of 2 hours per week for one session. - 2.
-Candidates with appropriate Honours degrees may be registered for the degree of Master of Education at Honours Level at initial enrolment.
+2. Candidates with appropriate Honours degrees may be registered for the degree of Master of Education at Honours Level at initial enrolment.
 Their program consists of subjects to the value of four units and a research thesis.
-(Such candidates will lose Honours registration after completion of these subjects if the standard attained is considered unsatisfactory by the Faculty Higher Degree Committee.) - 3.
-Candidates who have the approval of the Faculty Higher Degree Committee to transfer from the Pass Level to the Honours Level in the Master of Education (MEd) degree course after the completion of six units are reminded of the conditions governing maximum time. - 4.
+(Such candidates will lose Honours registration after completion of these subjects if the standard attained is considered unsatisfactory by the Faculty Higher Degree Committee.)

+- Candidates who have the approval of the Faculty Higher Degree Committee to transfer from the Pass Level to the Honours Level in the Master of Education (MEd) degree course after the completion of six units are reminded of the conditions governing maximum time. - 4.
 Not all the preceding subjects are offered in any one year.